jamielliottg/Berry-Bash/instructions/2-lambda-function.md

 10. Once you have selected Alexa Skills Kit, scroll down.
 Under Configure triggers, select Enable for Skill ID verification.
 A skill ID Edit box should appear.
 We will now retrieve your Skill ID from the developer portal.

+11. We now need to update the function to use the latest Node JS sdk from

 11. Now lets secure this lambda function, so that it can only be invoked by your skill.
 Open up the [developer portal](https://developer.amazon.com/edw/home.html#/skills) and select your skill from the list.
 You mays till have a browser tab open if you started at the beginning of this tutorial.

 12. Click the Skill Information Link.